KDE/digikam-doc/image_editor/colors_tools.rst

  You can see any adjustments you make reflected in the preview image.
 When you are happy with the results, press Ok and they will take effect.

 .. figure:: images/editor_hsl_adjust.webp
+    :alt:
+    :align: center

+    The Image Editor Tool to Adjust Hue Saturation and Lightness

 .. _color_mixer: